rtestgithubapi/cis-workflow-gen/README.md

 ## Build

 ```
-make
 sudo make install
 ```

 ## Use

 1. Write your `Workflow.cc` with our lib.
+(Example: xaml.gen.example.cc)

 2. Build and run `Workflow.cc`.
 You're all set.